Why Your Eyes Keep Wandering When You Read (And How to Stop It)

 The Takeaway

 Your eyes wander when reading online because screens are a hostile environment for sustained focus.
-The fix isn't trying harder — it's changing how text is presented.
+The fix isn't trying harder.
+It's changing how text is presented.

 Eye wandering is one of five common struggles people face when reading online.
-For the full picture — including rereading, fatigue, and overwhelm — see our complete guide to why reading online feels so hard.
+For the full picture, including rereading, fatigue, and overwhelm, see our complete guide to why reading online feels so hard.

 Related reading:

-- Why Reading Online Feels So Hard — the complete map of online reading struggles and solutions
+- Why Reading Online Feels So Hard: the complete map of online reading struggles and solutions

-- Why Do I Keep Rereading the Same Line? — the regression cycle that eye wandering often causes
+- Why Do I Keep Rereading the Same Line?: the regression cycle that eye wandering often causes

-- Reading Fatigue: Why Online Articles Drain You — tired eyes drift more, creating a vicious cycle
+- Reading Fatigue: Why Online Articles Drain You: tired eyes drift more, creating a vicious cycle